 6. Get homeowners to vote on the proposed CC&R document.

 Once you're finished with the hearing process, it's time for your community members to vote on the proposed changes.
 Arrange a confidential mail-in ballot with a clear start and ending date.
 The vote should last approximately 90 days; this will give owners enough time to read the document and send in their ballot.

 Some voters will not respond.
 If they do not put in a vote, send them a reminder to read the changes and send in their ballot.
 You may also need to knock on doors to remind people to vote.
-Their approval, or disapproval, of the change is necessary to move forward.
+Their approval, or disapproval, of the change, is necessary to move forward.

 Get quorum approval.
 If you do not reach quorum you'll have to turn to the Homeowners Association Board for a final vote.
-In some associations, not reaching quorum may even prevent the CC&R change from moving forward.
+In some associations, not reaching a quorum may even prevent the CC&R change from moving forward.

 7. Hire an experienced HOA Manager to help with the amendment process.

 Grand Manors has HOA management services for high-rise condominiums, active adult communities, master-planned communities, and mixed-use communities.
-The firm will act as your point of contact through the whole process.
+The firm will act as your point of contact throughout the whole process.
 If your board is about to make changes to its CC&R agreements, contact Grand Manors today.